 Come Christmastime, the city celebrates with its annual Christmas Light Parade.
 This year, the parade will take place on December 7 in downtown Paso Robles.
 The Vine Street Victorian Christmas Showcase takes place on December 14.
 This annual community Christmas party attracts a cast of familiar characters, including Ebenezer Scrooge, the Snow Queen, Mr. and Mrs. Claus, and more.
 Visitors enjoy caroling, floats, entertainment, open houses, cotton candy, cookies, and hot chocolate.

 To celebrate the holidays with a glass of the native beverage, consider visiting the 46 East Holiday Open House hosted by the Wineries of 46 East.
 These wineries and hotels are located on California State Route 46 East, and at their annual holiday open house, locals and visitors alike are welcome to shop and sip at the member wineries.
 Each of the wineries opens its doors in holiday style, offering special sales along with seasonal treats.
 It’s the perfect place to slip into the holiday spirit — and get some Christmas shopping done in the process.

 7. Tucson, Arizona

 The stark, rugged desert of the American Southwest is alluring at any time of year, but Christmastime is without a doubt one of the best times to visit.
-Tucson, Arizona, in particular, makes an ideal warm-weather getaway in December.
+Tucson, Arizona, in particular, makes an ideal warm-weather getaway in December and with plenty of things to do.
 With an average high of 66 degrees, the weather provides plenty of opportunities to get outside and be active over the holidays.